 As the saying goes… what goes up, must come down.

-Let’s take a closer look at what’s driving interest rates, what the experts say, and when we can expect interest rates to drop.
+Let’s take a closer look at what’s driving interest rates, what the experts say, and how far we can expect interest rates to drop.
 Read on.

-Seriously, will interest rates go down in 2025?
+Seriously, how much will interest rates go down?

-A little bit louder for the people at the back: there’s potential for an interest rate decrease. 👏
+A little bit louder for the people at the back: there’s potential for more interest rate cuts in 2025 👏

 When will we know if interest rates are going down?